maxime-tournier/maxime-tournier.github.com/notes/cg.md

   \end{align}
   $$

-  which is exactly the standard CG algorithm using $$M$$ as inner-product.
+  ...which is exactly the standard CG algorithm using $$M$$ as inner-product, as one could expect.

 ## Note {#note}